adamcrampton/object-cache/README.md

 # object-cache
-This package will allow you to set and forget objects in your Redis cache, with easily extendable Middleware and convenient TTL settings.
+This Laravel package will allow you to set and forget objects in your Redis cache, with easily extendable Middleware and convenient TTL settings.
 All you need to supply is a TTL, key name, and method for regenerating the value.

 ## Installation
 * Run ```composer require adamcrampton/object-cache``` in your project directory